 church and state.
 However, if it is shown as one document in a

-grouping of religious and secular laws, it may be constitutional.
+grouping of religious and secular laws from many traditions, it may be constitutional.

-Judeo-Christianity, since it causes distress to followers of other
+Judeo-Christianity, since it causes distress to some followers of other

 God, holding false beliefs about God, heresy, pride, "carnal

 delights and joys...praying to saints, angels, or any other